Innovative Glute Activation – Get Stronger and Fix Your Posture

 Photo courtesy of Bret Contreras

 What do you notice about Bret’s hips (and legs in general) with this hip thrust pic?
 I’m not talking about them being athletic like a cheetah.
 I’m talking about their spacing.
-Exactly like the typical positioning for glute bridges; they are equi-distant apart.
+Exactly like the typical positioning for glute bridges; they are equi-distant apart or a bilateral stance.
 This neutral position is only one plane of motion that they glutes have the ability to a cause movement.
 If we strengthen hip extension in a different plane of motion, we’ll be able to better strengthen the glutes.

 But remember what his EMG research stated about the muscle action of the glutes.
 They are responsible for not only hip extension and hip hyperextension, but also external rotation and hip abduction.